benhansen-io/HighFives5k/race-quotes.md

 Theodore Roosevelt

 "Be strong and of a good courage; be not afraide; neither be thou dismayed ..."

 Joshua 1:9

-"At the end of the day or the end of the month or end of a career, all you need to know is you did the best you could."

-Larry H. Miller